sangria-graphql/sangria-graphql.github.io/learn.md

 ```

 Only the top-level subscription fields have special semantics associated with them (in this respect it is similar to the mutation queries).
-Execution engine merges requested field streams into a single stream which is then returned as a result of the execution.
+The execution engine merges the requested field streams into a single stream which is then returned as a result of the execution.
 All other fields (2nd level, 3rd level, etc.) have normal semantics and would be fully resolved.

 {% include ext.html type="info" title="Work In Progress" %}